Tachycardia ACLS Algorithm

 Signs and Symptoms of Tachycardia

 Heart pounding, a sensation of racing, chest pain, fainting, and a rapid pulse rate are common symptoms of tachycardia.
-However, symptoms are often rare when the heart rate ranges between 100 to 150 beats per minute (bpm).
-The higher the heart rate, the more likely these symptoms are to occur.
-In such cases, conducting a thorough assessment helps evaluate the patient’s condition effectively.
-Today, advanced medical protocols and clinical algorithms are used to manage tachycardia, ensuring timely diagnosis and appropriate treatment based on the severity and underlying cause.
+It's rare to have these symptoms when the heart rate ranges between 100 to 150 beats per minute (bpm) but if it goes higher, then the symptoms are likely to occur.

-The treatment of adult tachycardia depends on the specific type and underlying cause of the condition and the severity of symptoms.
-But before the medication or any treatment, immediately identifying the cause helps you better assess a stable patient with tachycardia ACL treatment.
+The ACLS algorithm for tachycardia helps healthcare providers make rapid and accurate medical intervention based the specific type and underlying causes of the condition, severity of the symptoms, patient's stability, electrocardiogrm (ECG) findings, and response to ongoing treatment.
 Here are the step-by-step approach of the ventricular tachycardia ACLS algorithm that a rescuer should follow:

 - Assess the Patient